 - 2A very unpleasant or frightening experience or prospect: the nightmare of racial hatred developing thunderclouds are a balloonist’s worst nightmareMore example sentences

 - Before I could do anything else, my worst nightmare happened, right before my eyes.

 - But he has avoided his own worst nightmare, which is that of missing life entirely.

 - In denying him his right to be buried in Jerusalem, the Israelis have created their worst nightmare.

-- 1.2A person, thing, or situation that is very difficult to deal with: buying wine can be a nightmare if you don’t know enough about itMore example sentences
+- 2.1A person or situation that is very difficult to deal with: buying wine can be a nightmare if you don’t know enough about itMore example sentences

 - We take a simple consumption tax and turn it into a complicated nightmare.